Kedarkantha Trek Difficulty: How Hard Is It for Beginners?

 7 Challenges of the Kedarkantha Trek: A Trekker's Perspective

-Altitude Sickness: The trek involves reaching altitudes of around 12,500 feet (3,812 meters).
-This can lead to altitude sickness, characterized by symptoms like headache, nausea, fatigue, difficulty breathing, and loss of appetite.
-Altitude sickness is a serious condition that can be life-threatening if not treated promptly.
+Symptoms: The trek involves reaching altitudes of around 12,500 feet (3,812 meters).
+This can lead to altitude sickness, with symptoms like headache, nausea, fatigue, difficulty breathing, loss of appetite, and, in severe cases, confusion and swelling.
+It's a serious condition that can be life-threatening if not treated promptly.

 Physical Demanding: The Kedarkantha trek involves steep ascents and descents, which can be physically demanding.
 It requires a good level of fitness, endurance, and strong lower-body strength.